konsumer/docker-raylib-wasm/README.md

 This is a simplified setup for your raylib game that uses docker, so you don't have to install anything, and it will work on every environment.
 It features a live-reloading local server, and can also build as a website.

-Emscripten toolkit seems to only wortk on amd64, so that platform is forced for all.

 ## usage